DHclly/IceDog.Jint.Test/README.md

 # IceDog.Jint.Test

-the jint lib test demo project
+the [jint](https://github.com/sebastienros/jint "sebastienros/jint: Javascript Interpreter for .NET") lib test demo project

 ## IceDog.Jint.Shell

 use jint implate a simple shell by video: https://docs.microsoft.com/shows/code-conversations/sebastien-ros-on-jint-javascript-interpreter-net

-this video tutorial is old , I use Jint 3.1.1 can't run ,so I write a new Version¡£
+this video tutorial is old , I use Jint 3.1.1 can't run ,so I write a new Versionï¿½ï¿½

 the run result: